-31 Dece FILIDE
+Year ended 31 December

-2013 2012
+2018 2017

-- (AED m illions)
+- (AED mil llions)

-Statutory net profit - attributable to the owners of the company 2,491 1,103
+Statutory net profit - attributable to the owners of the company (512) 2,193

 Reconciling items:

-Fair value adjustments (1) (164) (553)
+Fair value adjustments (1) (85) 7

-IAS-16 Fair value changes recognised in income statement (1) 353 754
+IAS-16 Fair value changes recognised in income statement (1) (131) 66

-Depreciation on strategic assets (2) 244 515
+Depreciation on strategic assets (2) 282 272

-Coupons declared to MAF Holding (3) (220) (220)
+Coupons declared to Majid Al Futtaim Holding (3) (220) (220)

-Transfer of hedging reserve from equity to profit or loss on novation of derivative
+Net results of leisure and entertaining units (4) (66) (85)

-instruments to MAF Holdings - 189
+Other adjustments (47) (4)

-Non-cash IAS-17 lease adjustments (4) (2) (6)
+Total reconciling items (267) 36

-Other adjustments (10)
+Management net profit/(loss) (779) 2,229

-Total reconciling items 201 679
+(1) For calculation of management net profit, the project capital expenditure (cash spent) has been deducted from the gross changes in fair value and is reported in the income statement.
+For financial statement purposes, the fair value gain/(loss) is computed by comparing the net book value with the fair value adjusted for lease straight-lining accruals as per the requirements of IAS 17 and capital work in progress accruals as per the requirements of IAS 16 and IAS 40.
+Fair value changes under IAS 16 are recognised in equity in these consolidated financial statements as compared to being recorded in the income statement in the management report.

-Management net profit / (loss) 2,692 1,782
+(2) For the management report net profit calculation, depreciation is not charged on strategic assets subject to fair valuation.
+Gross changes in fair value are reported in the management income statement.
+For the consolidated financial statements, all assets which are classified under IAS 16 are depreciated and any accumulated depreciation at the date of revaluation is eliminated against the gross carrying amount of the asset and the net amount is restated to the revalued amount.

-- (1) For the calculation of Management net profit, gross changes in fair value from one reporting date to another are reported in the income statement as compared to the net accounting valuation change computed as per the requirements of IAS 16 or IAS 40 for statutory purposes.
-Also, for the calculation of management net fair value changes, the proportionate equity share of strategic equity investments or joint ventures are considered as part of the respective business unit. - (2) For management net profit calculation, depreciation is not charged on strategic assets which are subject to fair valuation.
-Gross changes in fair value are reported in the income statement.
-For statutory purposes all assets which are classified under IAS 16 are depreciated and any accumulated depreciation at the date of revaluation is eliminated against the gross carrying amount of the asset and the net amount is restated to the revalued amount. - (3) For management net profit calculation, coupons declared during the year on the subordinated capital loan instruments are shown as a deduction from net profit.
-For financial reporting purposes, coupons are shown as an appropriation of distributable profit and are adjusted in equity. - (4) For management net profit calculation, IAS 17 lease adjustments are not considered.
+- (3) For the management report net profit calculation, coupons declared during the year on the subordinated capital loan instruments are shown as a deduction from net profit.
+For these consolidated financial statements, coupons are accounted for as an appropriation of distributable profit and adjusted in equity. - (4) In the management accounts, CDE, I-FLY, Ski Dubai, Wahoo Waterpark and Ski Egypt (the "Leisure & Entertainment units"), are not consolidated on a line by line basis.
+In these consolidated financial statements, the Leisure & Entertainment units are consolidated in accordance with IFRS 10.

-Note 6 to the 2013 MAF Properties Financial Statements presents certain financial information for each segment.
-In revenue and assets terms, the Shopping Malls Business Unit is the most significant segment, accounting for 80.7 per cent. of MAF Properties' revenue in 2013 and for 79.5 per cent. of its assets as at 31 December 2013.
-In terms of EBITDA, the Shopping Mall Business Unit and the Hotels Business Unit each generated positive EBITDA in 2013 and 2012.
-The Communities Business Unit generated a negative EBITDA in 2013 and 2012.
+Note 8 to the 2018 Majid Al Futtaim Properties Financial Statements presents certain financial information for each segment.
+In revenue and assets terms, the SMBU is the most significant segment, accounting for 74.2 per cent. of Majid Al Futtaim Properties' revenue in 2018 and for 83.9 per cent. of its assets as at 31 December 2018, as per statutory reporting.
+In terms of EBITDA, the SMBU and the Hotels Business Unit each generated positive EBITDA in 2018 and 2017.
+The Communities Business Unit generated a negative EBITDA in 2018 and a positive EBITDA in 2017.

-CASH FLOWS FOR THE TWO YEARS ENDED 31 DECEMBER 2013
+CASH FLOWS FOR THE TWO YEARS ENDED 31 DECEMBER 2018 AND 31 DECEMBER 2017